numpy/numpy/doc/source/reference/simd/simd-optimizations.rst

-  Now assume you attached **hello.dispatch.c** to the source tree, then the infrastructure should generate a temporary config header called **hello.dispatch.h** that can be reached by any source in the source tree, and it should contains the following code :
+  Now assume you attached **hello.dispatch.c** to the source tree, then the infrastructure should generate a temporary config header called **hello.dispatch.h** that can be reached by any source in the source tree, and it should contain the following code :

   .. code:: c